MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 `Visual Studio Code -d C:\foo.txt C:\bar.txt`

-If the program plugin's option "Include in global result" is not selected, include the activation phrase, `.` by default, to invoke the plugin's behavior:
+If the program plugin's option "Include in global result" is not selected, include the activation phrase, `*` by default, to invoke the plugin's behavior:

-`.Visual Studio Code -- C:\myFolder`
+`*Visual Studio Code -- C:\myFolder`

 ### Calculator plugin